OpenSourceWednesday/JosephShenton_EverestX/README.md

 > Side Note: Everest X is released under the GNU General Public License v3.0.

-> Therefore if you are to use this project or any part of it that is created by myself you are too abide by the following rules.
+> Therefore if you are to use this project or any part of it that is created by myself you are to abide by the following rules.

 > The simple explanation is you're allowed to do what you like as long as you leave the original license in-tact, open source the project it is used in, state your changes and use the same license I did which is the GNU General Public License v3.0.